C - Constitutional

 It will be my duty as your sheriff to act as a buffer between the citizens of Apache county and the federal government.

 In my world, a handshake still means something.
-It is your bond and should never be disrespected or trivialized.
+It is a bond and should never be disrespected or trivialized.
 When you shake someone's hand in agreement, you have entered into a personal contract with that individual and should stand by your word just as if you had signed a binding, legal document.

 With that in mind, I am offering my digital handshake to the citizens of Apache county and pledging that all of the above is my creed, not only for the duration of my time in office but in my everyday life.